 Online forms play an important role in determining whether web based organizations can achieve their business goals or not.
 They are the hubs of information exchange between user and websites.
-This report focuses on the basic aspect of alignment of forms and offers explanations based on an initial eye-tracking analysis.
+This report focuses on a basic aspect of alignment of forms and offers explanations based on an initial eye-tracking analysis.
 Further work is needed to understand what appear to be trends.
 It may be possible to profile label preferences in such a way as to offer users the type of field labeling that they find fastest to work with.
+We would also like to look at error rates, both within fields and across fields (where the user enters the correct data but one field out of alignment, familiar to any air traveler who has filled in incorrectly the USA's I-94 landing card!).